-To address this issue, EDC, the International Association of Chiefs of Police (IACP), and the National Action Alliance for Suicide Prevention developed and are leading the National Consortium on Preventing Law Enforcement Suicide.
+To address this issue, EDC, the International Association of Chiefs of Police (IACP), and the National Action Alliance for Suicide Prevention founded and are now leading the National Consortium on Preventing Law Enforcement Suicide.
 The National Consortium leverages the expertise of its members (mental health experts, public safety leaders, families of police officers, academic professionals, and representatives of government agencies) to examine the complex issues underlying law enforcement suicide.

 The National Consortium’s work includes the following activities: